 – Best for red-eyes: Pluto Pod

-– Best novelty/full immersion: Ostrichpillow Original Napping Pillow
+– Best full-head nap: Ostrichpillow Original Napping Pillow

 1. Cabeau — Evolution S3 travel pillow